Redesigning workforce architecture around household stability.

 The Solution

-I created the 2Generation Economy Blueprint to change the unit of change from the individual to the household.
+I designed the Durability Economy Workforce Architecture to change the unit of change from the individual to the household.

 That changes what we measure.